phoebe-project/phoebe2/README.md

 PHOEBE 2 is a rewrite of the original PHOEBE code.
 For most up-to-date information please refer to the PHOEBE project webpage: [https://phoebe-project.org](https://phoebe-project.org)

 PHOEBE 2.0 is described by the release paper published in the Astrophysical Journal Supplement, [Prša et al. (2016, ApJS 227, 29)](https://ui.adsabs.harvard.edu/#abs/2016ApJS..227...29P).
 The addition of support for misaligned stars in version 2.1 is described in [Horvat et al. (2018, ApJS 237, 26)](https://ui.adsabs.harvard.edu/#abs/2018ApJS..237...26H).
 Interstellar extinction and support for Python 3 was added in version 2.2 and described in [Jones et al. (2020, ApJS 247, 63)](https://ui.adsabs.harvard.edu/abs/2020ApJS..247...63J).
 Inclusion of a general framework for solving the inverse problem as well as support for the [web and desktop clients](https://phoebe-project.org/clients) was introduced in version 2.3 as described in [Conroy et al. (2020, ApJS 250, 34)](https://ui.adsabs.harvard.edu/abs/2020ApJS..250...34C), which also removes support for Python 2.
-PHOEBE 2.4 improves on the geometry and ebai estimators, updates gaussian processes to use either scikit-learn or celerite2, and adds support for submitting compute or solver runs on external servers.
-These updates and fitting "best practices" will be discussed in Kochoska et al., in prep.
+PHOEBE 2.4 improved on the geometry and ebai estimators, updates gaussian processes to use either scikit-learn or celerite2, and adds support for submitting compute or solver runs on external servers.
+PHOEBE 2.5 introduces atmospheres for hot, compact stars (TMAP and Tremblay atmospheres), support to extrapolate atmospheres and blend into blackbody, as well as define custom features that hook into PHOEBE's logic for advanced, flexible custom science cases.

 PHOEBE 2 is released under the [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.en.html).